 During Escalator, they want to develop their project further and create a strong strategy for future development.

-Michaela is a professional photographer who has been leading photography courses since 2015.
-Today, her company The Photography Courses offers 18 different courses and workshops in 3 different cities in Slovakia – Bratislava, Košice, and Poprad.
+Michaela is a professional photographer who has been leading b.
+Today, her company Photography Courses offers 18 different courses and workshops in 3 different cities in Slovakia – Bratislava, Košice, and Poprad.

 During the program, she wants to build a long-term strategy, explore funding opportunities, and learn to communicate more clearly with their target group.